Senior Lecturer/Associate Professor at Department of Information Technology, Division of Scientific Computing

 My research is in the field of scientific computing, but with a firm focus on life science application data analysis, utilizing modern computing architectures (including GPU computations and massive paralellism in varying forms).
 My basic question is "how can we trade experiment result quality for more sophisticated computational methods", giving better results with worse original data.

-Keywords: qtl xfel hpc genomics hidden markov models
+Keywords: xfel hpc genomics hidden markov models artificial intelligence machine learning optimization

 The advances over the last two decades in techniques and methods for massive dat collection have been tremendous in many sectors, including life science.
 The technological development have allowed ever larger data sets.
 The sizes being analyzed easily surpass the point where a single scientist can perform any kind of thorough manual quality control.
 Therefore, the development of analysis methods where errors and inaccuracies can be automatically identified and handled, is crucial.